Nomi Abadi: Activism

-In 2020, Abadi founded the Female Composer Safety League (FCSL), a public charity under IRC code 501(c)(3), which states that its mission is to provide networking, resources, community, support and allyship to up-and-coming women composers.
+In 2020, Abadi founded the charity Female Composer Safety League (FCSL), which states that its mission is to provide networking, resources, community, support and allyship to up-and-coming women composers.
 According to a 2023 article in The Guardian, FCSL was launched after Nomi held two gender safety panels at GameSoundCon and has attracted hundreds of members.
-The Guardian stated that "Nomi vowed to expose the toxic, abusive work conditions that run rampant behind the closed doors of soundtrack composing studios" as "one of Hollywood's last dirty secrets".
-Ahead of the MusiCares gala preceding the 65th Annual Grammy Awards, Nomi spoke at a press conference in Downtown Los Angeles, stating that the time for sexual predators in music is "over."
+The publication stated that "Nomi vowed to expose the toxic, abusive work conditions that run rampant behind the closed doors of soundtrack composing studios".

-In 2022, Abadi led a coalition against the sexual abuse of students by faculty members of the Orange County School of the Arts, gaining the support of local residents, alumni and parents, and organizations, including the chairwoman and dozens of members of the Orange County Democratic Party.
-After three appearances by the coalition at the Orange County Board of Education public board meetings, the OCBE agreed to issue an investigation into OCSA.
-The Orange County Register has reported on at least three lawsuits involving OCSA faculty, including Ralph Opacic, OCSA's founder.

-In 2023, Rolling Stone reported that Abadi had accused composer Danny Elfman of sexually harassing her between 2015 and 2017.
-According to the magazine's reporting, Abadi and Elfman signed a non-disclosure agreement in 2018, with Elfman agreeing to pay Abadi $830,000 if she did not publicize her allegations against him.
-After Rolling Stone publicly revealed the existence of this agreement, Elfman denied the allegations, and said that he only agreed to the settlement because he feared that his "50-year career may be destroyed in one news cycle" if the claims had been published.
-In accordance with Abadi's wishes, part of the settlement helped establish her nonprofit foundation, the Female Composer Safety League.
-Elfman had defaulted on payments to the League, causing Abadi to file a breach of contract suit in Los Angeles Superior Court.
+In 2023, Rolling Stone reported that Abadi had accused composer Danny Elfman of sexually harassing her in 2017.
+According to the magazine, Abadi and Elfman signed a non-disclosure agreement in 2018, with Elfman agreeing to pay Abadi $830,000 if she did not publicize her allegations against him.
+Part of the settlement was used to establish the Female Composer Safety League.
+After Elfman defaulted on payments, Abadi filed a breach of contract suit in Los Angeles Superior Court.
+On July 10, 2024, Abadi sued Elfman for defamation over claims he made about her in Rolling Stone.
+The judge denied Elfman's bid to dismiss the suit.

-A second accuser filed a sexual harassment lawsuit against Elfman on October 19, 2023.
-However, the case was dismissed on September 4, 2024 due to being time-barred.

-On July 10, 2024, Abadi sued Elfman for defamation.
-The judge denied Elfman's bid to dismiss the suit later that year.
-The lawsuit, published by Variety, alleges that "Defendant Danny Elfman peddled appalling lies for publication to Rolling Stone about Nomi, who had previously, truthfully relayed facts corroborating his penchant to sexually abuse women...
-Why?
-As part of a harebrained ‘zero sum' scheme by Elfman to prop up his checkered reputation by destroying Nomi's credibility."